 The Montreal Protocol

-On September 16, 1987, 27 nations signed a global environmental treaty, the Montreal Protocol to Reduce Substances that Deplete the Ozone Layer that had a provision to reduce 1986 production levels of these compounds by 50% before the year 2000.
+On September 16, 1987, 27 nations signed a global environmental treaty, the Montreal Protocol to Reduce Substances that Deplete the Ozone Layer that had a provision to reduce production levels of these compounds by 50% relative to 1986 before the year 2000.
 This international agreement included restrictions on production of CFC-11, -12, -113, -114, -115, and the Halons (chemicals used as a fire extinguishing agents).
-An amendment approved in London in 1990 was more forceful and called for the elimination of production by the year 2000.
-The chlorinated solvents, methyl chloroform (CH3CCl3), and carbon tetrachloride (CCl4) were added to the London Amendment in 1992.
+An amendment approved in London in 1990 was more forceful and called for the elimination of CFC production by the year 2000.
+The chlorinated solvents, methyl chloroform (CH3CCl3), and carbon tetrachloride (CCl4) were added to the London Amendment as controlled substances in 1992.
 Subsequent amendments added methyl bromide (with exemptions for specific uses), hydrobromofluorocarbons, and bromochloromethane.

 The Substitutes: HCFCs and HFCs

-Besides recycling, the demand for the CFCs has been further reduced by the use of substitutes.
-Some applications, for example degreasing of metals and cleaning solvents for circuit boards, which once used CFC- 113 now use halocarbon-free fluids, water (sometimes as steam), and diluted citric acids.
-Industry developed two classes of halocarbon substitutes-for other uses: the hydrochlorofluorocarbons (HCFCs) and the hydrofluorocarbons (HFCs).
+Besides recycling, the demand for CFCs has been further reduced by the use of substitutes.
+Some applications, for example degreasing of metals and cleaning solvents for circuit boards, which once used CFCs now use halocarbon-free fluids, water (sometimes as steam), and diluted citric acids.
+Industry developed two classes of halocarbon substitutes for other uses: the hydrochlorofluorocarbons (HCFCs) and the hydrofluorocarbons (HFCs).
 The HCFCs include hydrogen atoms in addition to chlorine, fluorine, and carbon atoms.
 The advantage of using HCFCs is that the hydrogen reacts with tropospheric hydroxyl (OH), resulting in a shorter atmospheric lifetime.
-HCFC-22 (CHClF2) has an atmospheric lifetime of about 12 years instead of 100 years for CFC-12 and has been used in low-demand home air-conditioning and some refrigeration applications since 1975.
-However, HCFCs still contain chlorine, which makes it possible for them to destroy ozone.
+HCFC-22 (CHClF2) has an atmospheric lifetime of about 12 years compared to 100 years for CFC-12 and has been used in low-demand home air-conditioning and some refrigeration applications since 1975.
+However, HCFCs still contain chlorine, so they destroy stratospheric ozone.
 The Montreal Protocol calls for their consumption to be eliminated by the year 2030 by non-article 5 nations (developed countries) and article-5 nations by 2040.
-The HFCs are considered one of the best substitutes for reducing stratospheric ozone loss because of their short lifetime and lack of chlorine, but have a large greenhouse warming potential and were included for reduction in emissions in the Kyoto Protocol.
+The HFCs are considered one of the best substitutes for reducing stratospheric ozone loss because of their short lifetime and lack of chlorine and bromine, but they are efficient greenhouse gases and were targeted for emission reductions in the Kyoto Protocol.
 In the United States, HFC-134a (CF3CH2F) has been used in all new domestic automobile air conditioners since 1993.
-HFC- 134a is growing rapidly in 2008 at a growth rate of about 5 ppt/year with an atmospheric lifetime of 13.4 years.
+For example, global concentrations of HFC-134a are growing rapidly in 2013 at a rate of about 5 ppt/year; its atmospheric lifetime is 13.4 years.

-Scientists hope that stratosphere ozone will continue on its track to recovery, but natural and manmade changes can influence the year-to-year variability of stratospheric ozone concentrations.
-For example, large stratospheric ozone depletion was seen over the populated Arctic Region in 2010-2011 because of very cold temperatures and still relatively high chlorine levels that contributed to large ozone losses from Type II PSCs forming.
-Exemptions for specific use, like those for methyl bromide, have been introduced in the Montreal Protocol; so monitoring these halocarbons are still important for recording the recovery of the stratospheric ozone layer back to pre-“Ozone Hole” levels that are expected to occur between 2040 and 2050.
+Scientists hope that stratosphere ozone will continue on its track to recovery, but natural and manmade changes can influence the year-to-year variability of stratosphere ozone concentrations.
+Atmospheric N2O is the third strongest greenhouse gas.
+It also is an ozone-depleting gas, because it forms nitric oxide (NO) during its destruction in the stratosphere.
+Human-caused N2O emissions are currently the most significant remaining threat to future ozone levels because the Montreal Protocol has been so successful in reducing emissions of halogenated gases like CFCs.
+Emissions of NO2 from NO production are expected to remain the largest threat to ozone throughout the 21st century.
+Exemptions for specific uses, like those allotted for methyl bromide, have been introduced in the Montreal Protocol; so monitoring these halocarbons and N2O are still an important process towards monitoring the recovery of the stratospheric ozone layer to pre “Ozone Hole” levels, which is expected to occur between 2040 and 2080.